mariamezzat01/ML-for-Bio-Robotics/Task1/Task1/README.md

-#Documentation
+# Documentation

-##Packages Used
+## Packages Used

 -Pandas: Used for data manipulation and analysis.
 -NumPy: Used for mathematical operations and array manipulation.
--Scikit-learn: Used for linear regression model and mean sqaure error and r squared calculation.
+-Scikit-learn: Used for linear regression model and mean square error and r-squared calculation.
 -SciPy: Used for statistical functions, including boxcox transformation.

-#Problem Definition
+## Problem Definition

 The problem addressed in the notebook is to perform a linear regression analysis on an insurance dataset.
-The goal is to build a model that can predict insurance charges based on various independent variables such as age, sex, BMI, number of children, smoker status, and region.
+The goal is to build a model to predict insurance charges based on various independent variables such as age, sex, BMI, number of children, smoker status, and region.

-#The notebook follows these steps:
+## The notebook follows these steps:

 Importing the necessary libraries.
 Reading the insurance dataset and exploring its information.